bugladen/NadekoBot/README.md

 - If you want to have music, you need to download FFMPEG from this link http://ffmpeg.zeranoe.com/builds/ (static build version) and add ffmpeg/bin folder to your PATH environment variable.
 You do that by opening explorer -> right click 'This PC' -> properties -> advanced system settings -> In the top part, there is a PATH field, add `;` to the end and then your ffmpeg install location /bin (for example ;C:\ffmpeg-5.6.7\bin) and save.
 Open command prompt and type ffmpeg to see if you added it correctly.
 If it says "command not found" then you made a mistake somewhere.
 There are a lot of guides on the internet on how to add stuff to your PATH, check them out if you are stuck.

-Download [this folder](http://s000.tinyupload.com/index.php?file_id=54172283263968075500) which contains images and add it next to your .exe in order to make the $draw, $flip, rip and similar functions work.

-You should replace nadeko's image with the image of your bot in order to make the hide/unhide commands work as intended.
 You should **remove** Discord.Net projects from your solution, and use add reference to the Discord.NET DLLs in your bin/debug.

 **You are all set.**